omarathon/ambient-messenger/README.md

 (where **#** is an SQL [Connection](https://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html) object).

-When constructing an AmbientMessenger, one must provide to it their SQL [Connection](https://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html) object, from which SQL queries shall be executed from, and additionally the name of the table for the plugin to use.
+When constructing an AmbientMessenger, one must provide to it their SQL [Connection](https://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html) object, from which SQL queries shall be executed from, a boolean representing whether to broadcast execution of the garbage collector, and additionally the name of the table for the plugin to use.
 By default, it uses a table named **AmbientMessenger_Messages**.

 Once you have constructed an AmbientMessenger and registered it as a listener, you may use the ``sendMessage`` function to send an ambient message to a player.
 You must provide the [OfflinePlayer](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/OfflinePlayer.html) object, the message String, and the SQL [Timestamp](https://docs.oracle.com/javase/8/docs/api/java/sql/Timestamp.html) for when the message shall expire.